kompot/nhl-tv-geeky-streams/README.md

 ## With [Docker](https://www.docker.com/community-edition#/download)

 - Run `docker-compose run --rm nhltv` in the directory where you've unzipped code to.
+- You can also run `docker-compose run --rm nhltv yarn start --help` for info on command line options.

 ## Without Docker, much less resource hungry, instructions for macOS

 - Install dependencies with `brew install yarn streamlink ffmpeg`.
 - Run `yarn install` in the directory where you've unzipped code to.
 - Run `yarn start` in the directory where you've unzipped code to.
+- You can also run `yarn start --help` for info on command line options.

 # Credits